simonebraga/middleware_technologies_2022/projectA/documentation.md

 **Why not Akka?**

-An alternative we discussed for the simulation was Akka, as we thought of representing each entity capable of producing noise (people, vehicles) as an actor, but as the simulation grows in size, Akka wouldn't be able to keep up with the growing need of computational power.
+An alternative we discussed for the simulation was Akka, as we thought of representing each entity capable of producing noise (people, vehicles) as an actor, but as the simulation grows in size, Akka wouldn't be able to keep up with the growing need for computational power.
 Instead, we opted for MPI which is much faster and needs fewer resources to run (no need for the JVM).

 ## Main functionalities